win20/Secure-Software-02/README.md

 ## How to run the project

 1. Open XAMPP and start the Apache and mySQL servers.
+2. Using a browser, navigate to <a href="http://localhost/phpmyadmin/" target="_blank">http://localhost/phpmyadmin/</a> and click on the 'New' button to create a new database, give it the name 'nodejs-login'.
+3. Now click on this new database and at the top, click the import button to import the users.sql file given in the project folder, this should create a local users table which will be used by the application to store user data.
+It will also have some sample users in it.
-2. Open the command prompt ('cmd').
+4. Open the command prompt ('cmd').
+Please **do not** use powershell as it didn't work for us when testing.
-3. Navigate to the project folder by using the 'cd' command, eg: **cd C:\path\to\file\Secure-Software-02**.
+5. Navigate to the project folder by using the 'cd' command, eg: **cd C:\path\to\file\Secure-Software-02**.
-4. Connect to the server, type: **npm start**.
+6. Connect to the server, type: **npm start**.
 This should tell you the port of the server and confirm the mySQL connection as shown:

   ![Screenshot of results](https://github.com/win20/Secure-Software-02/blob/main/git-imgs/cmd-connect.PNG)